MasterOdin/gitvier/README.rst

 ::

     $ gitvier --help
-    usage: gitvier [-h] [-V] <command> ...
+    usage: gitvier [-h] [-V] [-v | -q] <command> ...

-    A component manager based where your components live in Git.
+    A component manager for when your components live in Git.

     positional arguments:
       <command>
-        init         Initialize a new gitvier directory
+        init         create a new gitvier configuration file install      install all components specified in config update       update all installed components if in original branch and not dirty
+        list         list all components, if they're installed, branch they're on and if currently dirty

     optional arguments:
-      -h, --help     show this help message and exit -V, --version  show program's version number and exit
+      -h, --help     show this help message and exit -V, --version  show program's version number and exit -v, --verbose  how verbose of output should occur, default is just WARN+, one v for info+, two v for debug+ -q, --quiet    only output errors and inputs

 Gitvier Config File
 -------------------